mineminemine/MHXXSaveEditor/README.md

 - Your MHXX `system` file obtained from your prefered save manager

 ## Credits
-- **APM** - For her initial work on a save editor for MHGen/MHX, a percentage of the source code and GUI for this save editor is based off hers, see [here](https://github.com/ezapm/APMMHXSaveEditor)
+- **APM** - For her initial work on a save editor for MHGen/MHX, some of the source code and GUI for this save editor is based off hers, see [here](https://github.com/ezapm/APMMHXSaveEditor)
 - **svanheulen** - For his research on the save file format/structure, see [here](https://github.com/svanheulen/mhff/wiki)
 - MHX/MHGen/MHXX Save Editing threads in GBATemp